aisingapore/PeekingDuck/docs/use_cases/object_counting.md

 - output.screen
 ```

-**1. Object Detection Model**
+**1. Object Detection Node**

-By default, we are using the Yolov4-tiny model for object detection, set to detect people.
-Depending on the device you're using, you might want to switch to the more accurate Yolov4 model, or even the Effecientdet model that is include in our repo.
-For more information in how adjust the yolo node, checkout the [Yolo configurable parameters](../models/yolo.md#configurable-parameters).
-For more information on Efficientdet detection model in PeekingDuck, check out the [node glossary](node_glossary.md).
+By default, the node uses the Yolov4-tiny model for object detection, set to detect people.
+To use more accurate models, you can try the [Yolov4 model](../models/yolo.md), or the [EfficientDet model](../models/efficientdet.md) that is included in our repo.
+More information on the object detection node can be found in the [node glossary](node_glossary.md).

+**2. Object Counting Node**

+The object counting node is called by including `heuristic.bbox_count` in the run config declaration.
+This takes the detected bounding boxes and outputs the total count of bounding boxes.
+The node has no configurable parameters.

-**2. Adjusting Nodes**
+**3. Adjusting Nodes**

 The object counting node does not have changeable configurations.
-However, it depends on the configuration set in the object detection models, such as the type of object to detect, etc. As such, please see the [Yolo node documentation](../models/yolo.md) or the [Efficientdet node documentation]() for adjustable behaviours that can influence the result of the object counting node.
+However, it depends on the configuration set in the object detection models, such as the type of object to detect, etc. As such, please see the [Yolo node documentation](../models/yolo.md) or the [Efficientdet node documentation](../models/efficientdet.md) for adjustable behaviours that can influence the result of the object counting node.

 For more adjustable node behaviours not listed here, check out the [node glossary](node_glossary.md).